 Designed with input from small nonprofits and their staffs, Small and Mighty was created to reduce common barriers to grant-seeking.
 It offers grants of up to $15,000 through a streamlined process that delivers decisions in as little as 60 days.

-The Small and Mighty grants program is part of the Foundation’s new 100 Percent Pittsburgh operating principle, which seeks to ensure that Pittsburgh residents who live at or near the federal poverty line have access to opportunities for participation in the region’s revitalized economy.
-100 Percent Pittsburgh places special emphasis on those who are most impacted by poverty in our region: youth ages 12 to 24 and single women raising children.
+The Small and Mighty grants program is part of the Foundation’s 100 Percent Pittsburgh organizing principle, which seeks to ensure that Pittsburgh residents who live at or near the federal poverty line have access to opportunities for participation in the region’s revitalized economy.

 - Organizations certified as tax exempt under Section 501(c)(3) of the U.S. Internal Revenue Code may apply.
-Groups without official nonprofit status can also apply, but will need to partner with a 501(c)(3) organization that will serve as the fiscal sponsor for their request.
+Groups without official nonprofit status may also apply, but will need to partner with a 501(c)(3) organization to serve as the fiscal sponsor for the request.

 - Organizations must provide direct services to residents of Allegheny County.

 - Organizations must provide services that address a basic need such as food, housing, healthcare, childcare, education and employment (How we define these basic needs).